-What is Awabe (abalone)?
+What is Awabe (Abalone)?

-Awabi is the Japanese word for Abalone, which are edible sea snails of the Halliotidae family.
-Know as the “king of clams”, these mollusks have vibrantly colored shells which hide the delicacy within.
+Awabi is the Japanese word for abalone, which are edible sea snails of the Halliotidae family.
+Know as the “king of clams,” these mollusks have vibrantly colored shells which hide the delicacy within.
 When served raw, the male abalone is preferred, whereas the female is best suited to cooking or steaming.

-The flesh of the abalone is muscle meat, which results in a firm texture.
-The flesh is actually the foot muscle, which allows the abalone to propel itself (slowly) in the wild.
-In Japanese culture, abalone is consumed raw, steamed, salted, boiled, or simmered in soya sauce.
+The flesh that is eaten is entirely muscle meat, which results in an extremely firm texture.
+It is is actually the foot muscle, which allows the abalone to propel itself (slowly) in the wild.
+In Japanese culture, awabe is consumed raw, steamed, salted, boiled, or simmered in soya sauce.
 When used for sushi, the ingredient is either raw or even live.

 Abalone is hugely popular in China and especially Japan, but has not seen a huge popularity in the western world in sushi.
 This may be the best for the future of the species, as sustainable farming and cultivation methods are just now becoming more efficient and possible as the kinks in the process are worked out.